Charles Krauthammer: A Life in the Arena

 Not a lecture or a conference, each seminar is centered around in-depth, student-driven dialogue on a set of curated readings.
 Seminars typically begin on a Friday evening and conclude Sunday afternoon.
-In addition to providing course materials, the Hertog Foundation covers all meals, travel, and lodging costs.
+In addition to providing course materials, the Hertog Foundation covers all meals and travel and lodging costs.

-The Hertog Foundation provides travel, lodging, meals, books, and all course materials.
+Any undergraduate or very recent graduate (2018 or 2019) not already pursuing an advanced degree, may apply.
+The Hertog Foundation provides travel, lodging, meals, and all course materials.
 We ask only for your time and thoughtful participation.

 “The Hertog Foundation’s educational mission is simply to form more thoughtful citizens.
 As a result, Hertog selects students who are bright, driven, and intellectually curious, but who possess a range of beliefs and pursuits.
 I have no doubt that some of the people I’ve studied with at Hertog will influence the civic, intellectual, and political life of the United States for the better.”

-Adam J. White is a research fellow at the Hoover Institution based in Washington, DC, writing on the Constitution, regulation, and the courts.
-He is also executive director of the Center for the Study of the Administrative State at George Mason University’s Antonin Scalia Law School.
+Adam J. White is a Research Fellow at the Hoover Institution, and an Assistant Professor at George Mason University’s Antonin Scalia Law School, where he also directs the Gray Center for the Study of the Administrative State at George Mason University’s Antonin Scalia Law School.